 One of the more well known ones is a waffle in the shape of a fish with sweet red bean paste inside.
 Even sweets in the small supermarkets like 7/11 are good to try.

-Some of the ice cream flavours won’t be to everyones liking and can be downright disgusting (fish and squid flavours come to mind) but certainly make for entertaining “treats”.
+Some of the weird Japanese ice cream flavours won’t be to everyones liking and can be downright disgusting (fish and squid flavours come to mind), but certainly make for entertaining “treats”.
 It’s fun just to watch the expressions on your friends faces when they try them.

 Regions like Hokkaido are known for its high quality milk from their cows and have some of the best ice cream to try.

 If you go to Japan hopefully you have a sweet tooth!